 In some cases, there is not enough medical evidence to support a finding that your elderly loved one requires a guardian.
 If this describes your situation, other options may be available.
 For example, your elderly loved one could draft a power of attorney that appoints you to serve as his or her agent or a trust naming you as trustee.
 These are also representative payee options with Social Security.
 These options can be important and valuable alternatives to guardianship under certain circumstances.

-If you would like more information about elderly guardianships or powers of attorney in Illinois, contact our office online.
+If you would like more information about elderly guardianships or powers of attorney in Illinois, contact our DuPage County elder law attorneys online.
 Call 630-427-4407 for a free, no-obligation consultation with a lawyer at SBK Law Group today.
 We represent clients in Downers Grove, Naperville, Wheaton, Will County, Cook County, DuPage County, and the surrounding communities.